Novartis: AveXis data integrity

-Having already received approval for Zolgensma in May 2019, on June 28 AveXis (a Novartis company) voluntarily disclosed to the FDA that some data previously submitted to the agency as part of the Biologics License Application (BLA) package was inaccurate.
+Having already received approval for Zolgensma in May 2019, on 28 June AveXis (a Novartis company) voluntarily disclosed to the FDA that some data previously submitted to the agency as part of the Biologics License Application (BLA) package was inaccurate.
 Specifically, the data manipulation related to an in vivo murine potency assay used in the early development of the product but the issue the FDA and wider community has taken is that AveXis was aware of the data manipulation as early as 14 March 2019, almost two months before the BLA was approved.
-To compound the problem in early August it emerged a senior manager sold almost $1 million worth of stock immediately before the FDA probe became public on August 6, but after the company had informed the FDA of the problem.
+To compound the problem in early August it emerged a senior manager sold almost $1 million worth of stock immediately before the FDA probe became public on 6 August, but after the company had informed the FDA of the problem.
 As of September 2019, the FDA was still preparing its response to the scandal.

+False Claims Act Violations

+In July 2020, Novartis Pharmaceuticals Corporation agreed to pay $642 million to settle allegations under the False Claims Act involving improper payments to patients and physicians.
+Of the total, $591 million resolved claims that Novartis organized sham “speaker programs” and other inducements to pay kickbacks to doctors for prescribing its drugs.
+An additional $51.25 million resolved allegations that Novartis funneled money through ostensibly independent charitable foundations to cover Medicare copays for patients taking Gilenya (multiple sclerosis) and Afinitor (renal cell carcinoma and certain tumors).
+Prosecutors argued that these practices violated the Anti-Kickback Statute and undermined federal health programs by encouraging the use of Novartis’s higher-priced products.
+The settlement was among the largest of its kind against a pharmaceutical manufacturer at the time.

 Philanthropy

-Fight against Leprosy
+Fight against leprosy

-Novartis has been committed for decades to eliminate Leprosy by providing free, multidrug therapy to all endemic countries since 2000.
+Novartis has been committed for decades to eliminate leprosy by providing free, multidrug therapy to all endemic countries since 2000.